apolo74/YARS/README.md

 # YARS
 Yet Another RAG Script

-The main goal of this project is to share a light-weight but powerful and open-source base for people to ingest PDF files and find information directly by asking questions.
+The main goal of this project is to share a light-weight but powerful and open-source base for people to talk with an SQL database and find information directly by asking questions in natural language .
 The core components of this chatbot are **ollama** and **langchain** libraries, both **free** to use!
 The main advantage of this implementation is the possibility to choose from a list of different **LLM** models provided by Ollama.
 You are in control of which models you want to run locally!

 **YARS** will continue to grow with more functionality, with the target audience being the scientific community.
 I'll write more about my personal short- and long-term goals of this *chatbot* soon :)